vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

   - name: PeakboardHubAPIPart1.cs
     url: /assets/2024-11-17/PeakboardHubAPIPart1.cs
 ---
 Since its official release back in 2022 the Peakboard Hub got more and more popular among customers.
-Initially it was designed only to build an administration interface for a environment with 20+ boxes.
-Since then there has been not only an increasing number function added but there's also a Saas offering available for customers who don't want to host their hub on prem.
+Initially it was designed only to build an administration interface for environments with 20+ boxes.
+Since then there have been not only an increasing number function added but there's also a Saas offering available for customers who don't want to host their hub on prem.

 As by end of the year 2024 Peakboard introduced an official API that opens a huge number of possibilities to connect the Peakboard Hub to uncountable other systems, especially in the cloud.
 With today's article we kick off a new series of articles about what you can do with the Peakboard Hub API and how to integrate it.

 ## The API key

-The first thing we nedd to get things started is an API key.
+The first thing we need to get things started is an API key.
 The idea is, that the key is related to a user group.
 So only the lists, boxes, alerts, etc. are accessible through the key that are marked to be available in the corresponding user group.

-To add a new key we move to the groups of an organsiation and find the key list there.
+To add a new key we move to the user groups of an organsiation and find the key list there.

 ![image](/assets/2024-11-17/010.png)